Executive MBA (EMBA): Career Path

 • A bachelor's degree: Most EMBA programs require applicants to have a bachelor's degree from an accredited institution.

 • Work experience: Most EMBA programs require applicants to have a certain amount of work experience, usually at least five to seven years.
-Some programs may have specific requirements or preferences in terms of the type of work experience.
+Some programs may have specific requirements or preferences regarding the type of work experience.

 • GMAT or GRE scores: Many EMBA programs require applicants to submit scores from the Graduate Management Admission Test (GMAT) or the Graduate Record Examination (GRE).